 Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) replace the existing settings on the device.

 After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority (hybrid) remain on the device for up to seven days.
 It is recommended that you configure apps and settings (policies, profiles, apps, etc.) in the new MDM authority as soon as possible.
 Also, deploy the settings to the user groups that contain users who have existing enrolled devices.
 When a device connects to the service after the change in MDM authority, it receives new settings from the new MDM authority.
-Any newly targeted policies will override existing policies on the device.
+Any newly targeted policies override existing policies on the device.

-- Devices that don't have associated users (typically when you have iOS Device Enrollment Program or bulk enrollment scenarios) are not migrated to the new MDM authority.
-For those devices, you need to call support for assistance to move them to the new MDM authority.
+Devices that don't have associated users aren't migrated to the new MDM authority.
+This behavior is typically when you have iOS Device Enrollment Program or bulk enrollment scenarios.
+For those devices, call support for assistance to move them to the new MDM authority.